-Unfortunately, traditional gender roles have created a very bad environment for discussing issues such as suicidal or depressive issues.
-Even with several suicide cases and online chatter about seeking help, there is a lot of stigma associated with antidepressants, mental health issues, and other causes such as relational distress, personal insecurity, financial pressure, and other feelings of loss.
+Unfortunately, traditional gender roles have created a bad environment for discussing suicidal or depressive issues.
+Even with several suicide cases and online chatter about seeking help, there are a lot of stigmas associated with antidepressants, mental health issues, and other causes such as relational distress, personal insecurity, financial pressure, and different feelings of loss.

-The first step towards seeking help is talking with those who are affected about their struggles and thoughts.
-In most instances, those who talk about their thoughts can eventually be helped.
-In fact, there are many stories of those who have survived these suicide attempts.
-This means everyone wants to be loved, helped and live again.
-While hopelessness may be overwhelming it’s mostly a temporary thing.
+The first step towards seeking help is talking with those affected about their struggles and thoughts.
+In most instances, those who speak of their thoughts can eventually be helped.
+There are many stories of those who have survived these suicide attempts.
+It means everyone wants to be loved, supported, and live again.
+While hopelessness may be overwhelming, it’s mostly a temporary thing.
 Depending on the level of emergency and risk, a suicidal person may need to be protected or hospitalized until the emotions subside.

 Unfortunately, most people who have suicidal thoughts do not face their struggles head-on.
 According to studies, suicide and depression are not very much connected the way many people want to believe.
-This may be because those who are displaying their outward emotions leads to involuntary or voluntary treatment options that ultimately assist them to defeat depression.
+It may be because those displaying their outward emotions lead to involuntary or voluntary treatment options that ultimately assist them in defeating depression.

-Most suicidal individuals bury their feelings until they cannot be able to hide them anymore that is why it is so important you talk about it!
+Most suicidal individuals bury their feelings until they cannot be able to hide them anymore.
+That is why it is so essential you talk about it!
 Get them to talk any way you can.
 Empathize and show you care.
-This can be a long process but so worth it.
-Most people contemplating suicide also act on impulses that can be triggered by an event or single conversation thereby preventing them from seeking any help.
-Although this really is hard to understand, it means those who are affected should be put on ongoing awareness of all their co-workers, friends, and relatives.
-Anybody can find themselves in such situations hence it’s very important to be REAL and aware of the capacity for all of us to struggle.
-For more details, read careersinpsychology.org
+It can be a long process but so worth it.
+Most people contemplating suicide also act on impulses triggered by an event or single conversation, preventing them from seeking help.
+Even though this is hard to understand, it means that those affected should be aware of all their coworkers, friends, and relatives.
+Anybody can find themselves in such situations; hence it’s essential to be REAL and aware of the capacity for all of us to struggle.
+For more details, read careersinpsychology.org.

 Instead of allowing things to reach a point where they cannot get controlled, we should strive to make everyone aware and treat each other better.
-A breakup, a lay off, or a loss of a loved one is often enough to completely change someone who has suicidal thoughts.
+A breakup, a layoff, or a loss of a loved one is often enough to change someone who has suicidal thoughts altogether.
 Thankfully, there are many reasons for anyone who may be considering this route.

 Although you may be thinking that you’ll see the warning signs and other conversations that may lead to suicide, we should treat everyone as if they need help.
 We should engage ourselves in constant talking and conversations that can help us live well.
-In fact, the easiest and the simplest way to help someone who has suicidal thoughts is to listen and empathize with them and if possible ask questions so that you can understand them.
+The easiest and the simplest way to help someone who has suicidal thoughts is to listen and empathize with them and, if possible, ask questions so that you can understand them.
 If a friend shows any sign or says anything that shows they might be struggling, do not leave the conversation to stop there.
 Instead, listen attentively and ask them to elaborate further.
-Express grace, compassion, and sympathy towards them.
+They should be treated with grace, kindness, and sympathy.

-By simply listening to your friends and being present for them, you can help them overcome any darkness that they may be facing.
+By simply listening to your friends and being present for them, you can help them overcome any darkness they may face.